-Upon the closing of this offering, we will have 23,458,226 outstanding shares of common stock, after giving effect to the conversion of 15,345,279 outstanding shares of redeemable convertible preferred stock, which includes the conversion of the 3,846,150 shares of Series B redeemable convertible preferred stock we issued and sold in May 2021, into an equal number of shares of common stock, assuming no exercise of the underwriters' over-allotment option and no exercise of outstanding options.
-Of these shares, the shares sold in this offering will be freely tradable and the remaining shares of common stock will be available for sale in the public market beginning after the end of the 180th day after the date of this prospectus following the expiration of lock-up agreements between our stockholders and certain of the underwriters for this offering, subject, in the case of our affiliates, to the conditions of Rule 144 under the Securities Act of 1933, as amended (Securities Act).
+Upon the closing of this offering, we will have outstanding shares of common stock, after giving effect to the conversion of outstanding shares of redeemable convertible preferred stock, into an equal number of shares of common stock, assuming no exercise of the underwriters' over-allotment option and no exercise of outstanding options.
+Of these shares, the shares sold in this offering will be freely tradable and the remaining shares of common stock will be available for sale in the public market beginning after the end of the 180th day after the date of this prospectus following the expiration of lock-up agreements between our stockholders and certain of the underwriters for this offering, subject, in the case of our affiliates, to the conditions of Rule 144 under the Securities Act of 1933, as amended, (Securities Act).
 SVB Leerink LLC and Evercore Group L.L.C., on behalf of the underwriters, may release these stockholders from their lock-up agreements at any time and without notice, which would allow for earlier sales of shares in the public market subject to the conditions of Rule 144 under the Securities Act.

-In addition, promptly following the closing of this offering, we intend to file one or more registration statements on Form S-8 registering the issuance of an estimated 7.9 million shares of common stock subject to options or other equity awards issued or reserved for future issuance under our equity incentive plans.
+In addition, promptly following the closing of this offering, we intend to file one or more registration statements on Form S-8 registering the issuance of approximately million shares of common stock subject to options or other equity awards issued or reserved for future issuance under our equity incentive plans.
 Shares registered under these registration statements on Form S-8 will be available for sale in the public market subject to vesting arrangements and exercise of options, the lock-up agreements described above and, in the case of our affiliates, the restrictions of Rule 144.

-Additionally, after this offering, the holders of an aggregate of 18,345,278 shares of our common stock, or their transferees, will have rights, subject to some conditions, to require us to file one or more registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+Additionally, after this offering, the holders of an aggregate of shares of our common stock, or their transferees, will have rights, subject to some conditions, to require us to file one or more registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
 If we were to register the resale of these shares, they could be freely sold in the public market without limitation.
 If these additional shares are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.